lee2sman/nosebook/_posts/2020-06-12-obscure-instructions.md

 ![Hypercard deck of Oblique Strategies]({{"/images/oblique/oblique-hypercard.png" | absolute_url}})

-There are many websites and apps to recreate the experience, mostly with terrible [1998-era dirtstyle websites]({% post_url 2017-09-26-prof-dr-style %}).
+There are many websites and apps to recreate the experience, mostly with terrible [1998-era dirtstyle websites](http://leetusman.com/nosebook/prof-dr-style).
 And several websites list all of the printed cards, including the variations among the five printed editions.
 Over the years there were also digital editions, like a Hypercard stack version.
+Incidentally, there is a [playable version](https://archive.org/details/hypercard_obliquestrategies) (from May 1992) that works in a Mac emulator in the browser, courtesy of Internet Archive.

 Many artists, musicians, poets and others, and I count myself now included, list Oblique Strategies as inspirational.
 What is it that attracts us?